 The only real way to do that was to use the database to pass the data.

-So, in order to handle the sequencing we added the PENDING LOGs table/CPT.
-(Later we’ll use this CPT to do bulk processing for servers and sites…)
+So, in order to handle the sequencing we added the PENDING TASKS table/CPT.

 Now, the sequencing depends on a few things:

 Thus, when the first long running transaction finishes (copying the template site – aka site-sync), its “I am done” action hook fires.
-That hook collects data from the PENDING LOGS using the COMMAND NAME as the key into the log.
-It does it’s thing but before it ends it updates the PENDING LOGS task as completed.
+That hook collects data from the PENDING TASKS using the COMMAND NAME as the key into the log.
+It does its thing but before it ends it updates the PENDING TASKS task as completed.
 It then fires off the second task (changing the domain of the newly copied site) by using a do_action call.
-That second task then does it’s thing, adds data to the PENDING LOGS table and, when it ends fires up its “I am done” action hook.
+That second task then does its thing, adds data to the PENDING TASKS table and, when it ends fires up its “I am done” action hook.
 That hook in turn picks up the data from the PENDING LOGS table, does its thing and marks the task complete.